Rajee En Kanmani: Production

 The film was produced by S. S. Vasan, owner of Gemini Studios, and directed by K. J. Mahadevan.
 He made Rajee En Kanmani, an adaptation of the 1931 Charlie Chaplin film City Lights.
 Mahadevan stuck to the original storyline of City Lights for the most part, and included the dream ballet executed by Chaplin in his film.
 However, Vasan felt it was too "highbrow" and did not include it in the final cut of the film.

 Soundtrack

 The music was composed by S. Hanumantha Rao, and the lyrics were penned by Sangu Subramaniam.
-The song "Malligai Poo Jaadhi Roja" sung by R. Balasaraswathi Devi became a hit, and is based on "La Violetera," a Spanish copla song, composed by José Padilla.
+The song "Malligai Poo Jaadhi Roja" sung by R. Balasaraswathi Devi became a hit, and is based on "La Violetera," a Spanish copla song, composed by José Padilla and " La Paloma" by the Spanish Basque composer Sebastián Iradier.